LibreTexts/ngshare/docs/api/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Add or update a student. (instructors only)*

-Fails if the user is an instructor of the course
+Fails if the user is an instructor of the course.

 Request (HTTP POST data)
 """"""""""""""""""""""""